janko/down/README.md

 remote_file.data[:response] # returns the response object
 ```

-Note that `Down::NotFound` error will automatically be raised if response
+Note that a `Down::ResponseError` exception will automatically be raised if
-status was 4xx or 5xx.
+response status was 4xx or 5xx.

 ### Down::ChunkedIO